23 August 2022

 The central theme of the film, obviously, is what it’s like to live in constant fear of an authoritarian and controlling regime.
 Kachyňa’s distinctive, expressive style defied the period’s aesthetic conventions, heightening the intensity of the paranoia.
 Critics drew comparisons to Roman Polanski while also pointing out parallels to Edward Albee’s Who’s Afraid of Virginia Woolf? and the writings of Franz Kafka.
 The Ear had its official big-screen debut after the Velvet Revolution, at the 1990 Cannes Film Festival, where it competed for the Palme d’Or.

-A restored version of the film was created from digitalized negatives of the original film and magnetic mixing tapes for sound that were stored in the Národní filmový archiv, Prague.
+A restored version of the film was created from digitalized negatives of the original film and magnetic mixing tapes for a sound that were stored in the Národní filmový archiv, Prague.

 The donors of the restoration were Mrs. Milada Kučerová and Mr. Eduard Kučera.